caroline-rodrigues/caroline-rodrigues/README.md

 ## 👋  Hy, my name is Caroline Rodrigues:

-Frontend developer with 9+ years of experience in drawing, projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, Vue, IONIC and others frameworks.
+Frontend developer with 9+ years of experience, projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, Vue, IONIC and others frameworks.

 ## About Me